Jan Kees de Jager: State secretary for Finance

 De Jager was State secretary for Finance in the Fourth Balkenende cabinet from 22 February 2007 to 23 February 2010.
 His portfolio was Fiscal Affairs.

 De Jager took part in the 2008 G-20 Washington summit on financial crisis in Washington on 15 and 16 November 2008.
 De Jager would actually participate as acting Minister of Finance in the program of the Finance ministers.
 After consultation with the White House it was decided that De Jager (the highest representative of the Dutch government in Washington, D.C.) could participate in the summit as head of government.
 De Jager advocated by the Dutch contribution to the need to improve monitoring in a more prominent role of the International Monetary Fund and World Bank.

 Minister of Finance

 On 23 February 2010 following the resignation of Wouter Bos, and with him all the Labour Party members from the Fourth Balkenende cabinet, De Jager became Minister of Finance.
 He worked on the 2011 budget and on 14 October 2010 De Jager remained as Cabinet Minister in the First Rutte cabinet with Frans Weekers as State secretary.
 On 26 February 2012 former Minister of Finance Onno Ruding told journalist and television host Eva Jinek he had regular contact with De Jager on specific topics.

+During the 2023–2024 Dutch cabinet formation, he was asked to serve as scout, but he declined.
+After the new right-wing governing coalition – consisting of the Party for Freedom (PVV), the People's Party for Freedom and Democracy (VVD), New Social Contract (NSC), and the Farmer–Citizen Movement (BBB) – had agreed that their party leaders would remain in parliament, De Jager was one of three candidates identified to serve as prime minister in the resulting cabinet.
+He turned down the offer, and Dick Schoof was eventually chosen.